 Conclusively, SAE’s levels of driving automation provide guidelines for categorizing the evolution of vehicles and their autonomous capabilities.
 Level 0 vehicles provide no automation and require full human control to operate.
 Level 1 and 2 vehicles both include assisted driving technologies, but level 2 vehicles differ in which the technologies work simultaneously together.
 Level 3, 4, and 5 vehicles include automation driving technologies.
 Level 3 vehicles provide limited automation capabilities that are conditional, level 4 vehicles provide full automation under most circumstances, and level 5 vehicles provide full automation under all circumstances.

 Robust self-driving vehicle features continue to progress with the diffusion of innovative technology in engineering application.
-There is still a long road ahead in validating the safety of self-driving systems, but each step of progress brings the world closer to a driverless future.
+There is still a long road ahead in validating the safety of self-driving systems, but each step of progress brings the world closer to a driverless future of mobility.